vm1702/WebScrapping_2024/README.md

-# WebScrapping_2024
+# Ciné Zodiaque
+## WebScrapping Project 2024
+## HIEN Victor - LUTTENBACHER Léa - MENU Victor

-The purpose of this repository is to present our WebScrapping project.
+Hello and welcome to this repository, which aims to present our WebScrapping project: Ciné Zodiaque.
+To help you understand this rendering, here are the various indications to follow: